Best Phonics App for Kids in Singapore (2026): K1 & K2 Parent Guide

 QuizKin

-Best for: Singapore K1-K2 children who need MOE-aligned phonics practice with parent oversight
+Who it's for: Singapore K1-K2 children who need MOE-aligned phonics practice

 Price: Free tier available; Plus from SGD 9.90/month